 In 2010 and 2012, the Social Science and Humanities Research Council of Canada (SSHRC) and the International Development Research Centre (IDRC) provided funding for two preliminary planning workshops in Toronto, Canada.
 The project then began the move into accessing development funding with a grant from the MasterCard Foundation (MCF) that provided support for a 2011 Workshop in Kampala, Uganda.

->

-> It was through the knowledge gained from our research and the earlier international workshops, that led us to apply for funds to carry out a study on the feasibility of developing a pilot project in the Dadaab camps in Kenya.
-In 2012, MasterCard Foundation gave us one year of funding to accomplish several outcomes: A Feasibility Study Report, a video about our plans for the BHER Project that quickly became an excellent way of demonstrating our plan and the partnership workshop to validate the findings of the Feasibility Study.
-One of the key outcomes of the Feasibility Study was buy-in from university and NGO partners and the formation of a BHER “team” composed of university faculty researchers and administrators, graduate students, as well as people in the camps.
+It was through the knowledge gained from the research and the earlier international workshops that prepared the project to apply for funds to carry out a study on the feasibility of developing a pilot project in the Dadaab camps in Kenya.
+In 2012, MasterCard Foundation provided one year of funding that enabled the production of a feasibility study report and a video about plans for the BHER Project.
+Another key outcome from the feasibility study was buy-in from university and NGO partners and the formation of a BHER “team” composed of university faculty researchers and administrators, graduate students, as well as residents of the Dadaab camps.

 In February 2013, the BHER Project was awarded $4.5 million (with addition matching funds of $1.5 million from partnering Canadian organizations) from Global Affairs Canada (GAC), which was then known as the Canadian International Development Agency (CIDA).
 From 2013 to 2018, the BHER Project was funded by Global Affairs Canada to build infrastructure for the program; to develop the certificate, diploma and degree programs to be offered; to deliver programs online and onsite to students in Dadaab; and thereby, overall, improve opportunities for higher education in the Dadaab camps and surrounding region.